felixnyamweya/wpsso-schema-json-ld/readme.txt

 = 1.11.5-1 =

-(2016/12/12) Added a check for maximum posts per page in WpssoJsonSchema::add_parts_data() to limit the number of posts included.
+(2016/12/12) Added a check for maximum posts per page in WpssoJsonSchema add_parts_data() to limit the number of posts included.
 Added a potentialAction property and filter to the Schema for https://schema.org/Thing.

 = 1.11.4-3 =